Pilgrims Musa and Sheri in the New World, Mosaic Theater Company of DC

 Fun Home, Virginia Stage Company:

-"The audience reacted with delight to “Changing My Major,” a show-stopping ode to Alison's first sexual experience with a fellow student named Joan…Rachel Felstein as Medium Alison’s college girlfriend is exactly the kind of gay friend any person struggling with coming out needs: empathetic, gentle, and supportive.” --OutWire757.com
+"Rachel Felstein as Alison’s college girlfriend is exactly the kind of gay friend any person struggling with coming out needs: empathetic, gentle, and supportive.” --OutWire757.com

 Summerland, Washington Stage Guild:

 "Luckily, a dark lady barges in to keep us guessing which way the story is going to lean, and the second act belongs to her.
 This is Mrs. Mumler, referred to as a spider and played with poise and menace by Rachel Felstein, whose voice has a deep luster to match her character’s slate silk dress.
-Part black widow, part Civil War spy, the flamboyant, seemingly shameless Mrs. Mumler plays the seductress and the savvy debater with Tooker.
-Meanwhile, director Kasi Campbell’s tasteful staging in the intimate Undercroft Theatre jolts your senses with muffled haunted-house effects.
-The dialogue spins with rational arguments, while the theatrics spookily knock the furniture around.
-The effects aren’t fancy, yet Campbell creates a persuasive mood.
-By the second act, the acting hits a level you might call restrained gothic amid the slightly pulpy feel of Marianne Meadows’s shadowy lighting and the subtle bumps and scrapes of Matthew Nielson’s sound design.
-Campbell never lets this descend into silly stuff.
-Instead, it shrewdly frames the lasting philosophical arguments prompted by Mumler’s peculiar true story.” --The Washington Post
+Part black widow, part Civil War spy, the flamboyant, seemingly shameless Mrs. Mumler plays the seductress and the savvy debater with Tooker.” --The Washington Post

 "While Rachel Felstein, playing Mrs. Mumler, does not appear until the final moment of the first act, her grandiose and theatrical entrance sparks interest in how her character fits into the bigger picture.
-Saucy and strangely fiery, as if lit with embers from an otherworldly presence, Felstein approaches the character with certainty, grounding her place in both the lives of William Mumler and Joseph Tooker as well as the narrative with tremendous fortitude.
+Saucy and strangely fiery, as if lit with embers from an otherworldly presence, Felstein approaches the character with certainty, grounding her place in… the narrative with tremendous fortitude.
 In her unyielding tension-strung exchange with Tooker, there is an unsettling vivacity with which she pursues various matters which arise.
 Her expressions and overall attitude are channeled through not only her vocal delivery but her physicality with striking sincerity." --TheatreBloom.com

 The Merry Wives of Windsor, The Shakespeare Theatre of NJ: